fogonwater/we-are-here/6_government/README.md

 ## 603 Government Bills and 604 Private Members’ Bills

-To create these charts we wrote a custom piece of software using Python and the Beautiful Soup module.
-The software downloads every ‘Bill Details’ page from Parliament’s ‘All Bills’ directory and then uses Beautiful Soup to extract key metadata.
+To create these charts we wrote custom scripts using Python and the Beautiful Soup module.
+The scripts (`603_604_government_member_bills/get_bills.py`) download every ‘Bill Details’ page from Parliament’s ‘All Bills’ directory and then uses Beautiful Soup to extract key metadata (`603_604_government_member_bills/parse_pills.py`).
 This includes the bill’s title and the dates it passed through each stage.
-The software outputs a structured account of each bill’s history in JSON format.
-The visualisation was created using D3.js, exported to SVG and finished in Adobe Illustrator.
+The bill parser outputs a structured account of each bill’s history in JSON format.
+Please note that the bill parser is sensitive to Parliament's HTML page structure — if Parliament change their structure, this script is likely to break.
+The visualisation was created using D3.js (`to sort out`), exported to SVG and finished in Adobe Illustrator.

 New Zealand Parliament: Bills (Proposed Laws) (2018) https://www.parliament.nz/en/pb/bills-and-laws/bills-proposed-laws/all

 ## 605 The Nation’s Spending

-We created a draft version of this dot chart using a custom D3.js script.
+We created a draft version of this dot chart using a custom D3.js script (`605_nations_spending/script.js`).
 We created the final layout and added captions in Adobe Illustrator.

 New Zealand Treasury: Expenditure Data — Estimates of Appropriations 2018/19